brcre001/Follow-The-Signs/README.md

 ## Home

-The home page allows for non-users to see what our website is about and allows users to access a summarized amount of information from the other News, Events, and Discussion pages.
+The home page allows for non-users, to see what our website is about and allows users to access a summarized amount of information from the other News, Events, and Discussion pages.

 <p align="center">
   <img src="https://media.giphy.com/media/RSmDbAPtHXg9BOvs5B/giphy.gif" alt="HomeGIF"/>